M15 (New York City bus): History

 In late 2004, the Metropolitan Transportation Authority (MTA) and the New York City Department of Transportation selected the route as one of the candidates for bus rapid transit service, along with Fordham Road (since implemented), Nostrand Avenue, Merrick Boulevard, and Hylan Boulevard.
 This evolved into Phase I of the Select Bus Service (SBS) program in 2006.
 On October 10, 2010, service began on the M15 Select Bus Service, replacing limited stop service.
+Limited buses made all stops south of Houston Street.
+Prior to the implementation of the M15 SBS, previous M15 Limited stops were eliminated at St Mark's Place and East 72nd Street north of Houston Street.
+Several stops south of Houston Street were also eliminated.
 Due to the construction of the Second Avenue Subway, the M15 SBS initially had no stop at 72nd Street, even though that was a major street that had been served by limited-stop buses.
 Both the M15 local and M15 SBS were previously assigned to the 126th Street Depot until January 4, 2015.